chmouel/pipelines-as-code/docs/content/docs/guides/llm-analysis/_index.md

 - **Analyze failed pipelines** automatically and get root-cause analysis
 - **Generate actionable recommendations** for fixing issues
-- **Post insights as PR comments** so your team sees them immediately
+- **Post insights as PR comments or check-run annotations** so your team sees them immediately
 - **Configure custom analysis scenarios** using different prompts and triggers
 - **Define roles inside your repository** so contributors can ship their own repo roles alongside pipeline code
 - **Apply AI-generated fixes** with one click using the "Fix it" action on GitHub check-runs